 There are 15 students enrolled in the program, but several older children who play and read in the front entrance or at the tables as the students gathered for circle time.
-They range in age from perhaps 10-5
+They range in age from perhaps 10-5 years old.